-It should be noted that, for Surgery, the probability of exceeding, for example, 90 days on average, will include patients pending surgical procedures with different response guarantee periods of 90, 120 and 180 days, as well as patients without guarantee of response, since the average surgical waiting times used in this study includes both categories .
+It should be noted that, for Surgery, the probability of exceeding, for example, 90 days on average, will include patients pending surgical procedures with different response guarantee periods of 90, 120 and 180 days, as well as patients without guarantee of response, since the average surgical waiting times used in this study includes both categories17.
 The estimated number of pending patients that exceed 90 days on

-&lt;sup>16 The three hospitals are: Virgen de las Nieves U.H.
+16 The three hospitals are: Virgen de las Nieves U.H.
 (Granada), Torrecárdenas (Almería) U.H. and.
 Regional de Málaga U.H that are part of the hospitals with atypical waiting times seen in Section 4.

-&lt;sup>17 The AHS in Decreto 209/2001, of September 18, establishes the guarantee of a surgical response period of 180 days for a total of 700 surgical procedures with their respective maximum prices to be paid by the public health administration to private health centers.
-Subsequently, in 2006, this period was reduced to 120 days for a total of 11 surgical procedures, and finally, in 2016, it was reduced average is 54,672.39.
+17 The AHS in Decreto 209/2001, of September 18, establishes the guarantee of a surgical response period of 180 days for a total of 700 surgical procedures with their respective maximum prices to be paid by the public health administration to private health centers.
+Subsequently, in 2006, this period was reduced to 120 days for a total of 11 surgical procedures, and finally, in 2016, it was reduced to 90 days for certain cardiac surgical procedures.
+The maximum response guarantee period for first outpatient consultations is 60 days, including a wide range of medical specialties and if the consultation has been requested by a primary care doctor.

+average is 54,672.39.
 This estimation could be considered by the AHS since many of these patients may be waiting to receive surgery that has a maximum response guarantee period, with the subsequent cost that this would entail for public health.